idaholab/moose/framework/doc/content/finite_volumes/linear_fv_design.md

   in an external loop.
 This will be further discussed below.
 - There are no data members for holding and computing quadrature-point-based quantities.
-- Only supports data interaction with other moose systems through the functor system.
+- The linear variable only supports data interaction with other moose systems through the functor system.

 ## Linear FV Kernels

 To add contributions to the system matrix and right hand side to a linear system, a new system has been created which corresponds to the `[LinearFVKernels]` block in the input file.
 These kernels add contributions to the system matrix and right hand side of a linear system directly.

-### Flux Kernels:
+### Flux Kernels

 Similarly to the nonlinear approach with the Newton system, we often encounter terms in the partial differential equations which contain face fluxes in